-Still, even with these new online systems there are several things that do not work very well.
+Still, even with the online inventory management systems there are several things that do not work very well.

-It looks like these limitations make small businesses think that they are as good using spreadsheets as specialized inventory management software.
+It looks like these limitations make small businesses think that using spreadsheets for inventory management is as good as using a specialized inventory management software.

 There are several key issues in inventory management / asset tracking process that are solved by using QR Codes / barcodes and mobile devices: